anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Luke 5.1-11** begins/resumes a semicontinuous series in Luke 5-21 (plus a bit of 23), which covers these three Sundays in February, and all the Sundays between Trinity and Advent.
 Jesus calls fishermen as his first disciples. **Isaiah 6.1-8 [9-13]** continues the theme of calling, with the calling of Isaiah, following the same pattern as Luke 5.1-11: epiphany, reaction ('unclean', 'sinful'), reassurance, commission.[^Proper1] Isaiah saw the Lord, 'high and lofty', in his heavenly temple, and **Psalm 138** refers to God as 'high' and speaks of his 'holy temple'.

 ## Sunday between 11 and 17 February (Proper 2)* {#proper2}

+Omitted most years (if Ash Wednesday falls between 4 and 27 February).

 (RCL 'Sixth Sunday after the Epiphany', 'Proper 1'.)